jazminlor/jazminlor.github.io/essays/smart-questions.md

 edit Sorry I was not clear.
 Is there any way to make a DESKTOP application with facebook?
 ```

 A simple “yes” would have answered the question, but we know that’s not the sort of answer he or she is looking for.
 Fortunately, someone kindly responded with a link to Facebook’s developer website.
 The asker should have done more research on his or her potential project.
-Then further down the road, he or she could have asked more specific and detailed questions that wouldn’t require a thousand-paged response for a sufficient answer.
+Then further down the road, he or she could have asked more specific and detailed questions that would not require a thousand-paged response for a sufficient answer.

 ## Conclusion